 We also recognize that each person may have some cross-functionality.
 It will ultimately still be up to each team to get to know one another’s skills to best be able to determine the right opportunity that optimizes their passions and skills with market potential.

 We’ve all been in that situation when multiple type-A personalities cannot stop butting heads.
 There is a fine line between being assertive about ideas and trying to force ideas on each other.
 At LaunchX, we try to have rational, compassionate, and strategic personalities working together to connect the big picture.
 As a team with a common goal, we can work out tactical next steps, communicate well with customers and each other, and balance planning with action.
 This takes a balance of personalities, but it also takes approaching the team with the right mindset of open-mindedness.
 Many students that come to LaunchX are high achievers, which means that they hold themselves and others to high expectations, and holding their teammates to the specific standards they would have of their own work isn’t necessarily fair.
 Launchies all hold themselves to high standards and need to trust each other to do great work.

 How does LaunchX support our teams?

 Formation is only the beginning of creating a positive team dynamic.
+As mentioned, there are many more keys to a strong startup team.
 To help teams work through conflicts and other minor issues, LaunchX staff hold check-ins with each team, discussing decision making, working styles, and more.
 Stay tuned to learn about the progress of our teams!